FixedEffects/FixedEffectModels.jl/README.md

 This package estimates linear models with high dimensional categorical variables and/or instrumental variables.

 Its objective is similar to the Stata command [`reghdfe`](https://github.com/sergiocorreia/reghdfe) and the R function [`felm`](https://cran.r-project.org/web/packages/lfe/lfe.pdf).
-The package is much faster than these two options, but it is less tested.

-The package implements a novel algorithm, which combines projection methods with the conjugate gradient descent (see below).
+The package is usually much faster than these two options.
+The package implements a novel algorithm, which combines projection methods with the conjugate gradient descent.

 ![benchmark](https://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/4c7d1db39377f1ee649624c909c9017f92484114/benchmark/result.svg)